Product Relation Correlation and Its Use in Product Clustering: Use in Product Clustering

-The proposed measure of product substitutability can be used for clustering of products as well.
-First, we transform correlation coefficient $\rho_{ij}$ into a distance using the law of cosines as
+The proposed measure of product relation correlation can be used for clustering of products as well.
+First, we transform the correlation coefficient $\rho_{ij}$ into a distance using the law of cosines as

-This is an Euclidean distance with the following properties: \begin{itemize} \item[(i)] Identity of indiscernibles, i.e.\ $d_{ii}=0$ and $d_{ij}>0$ for $i \neq j$\footnote{Here, we neglect the possibility of two products always bought together, as they would be truly indiscernible.}. \item[(ii)] Symmetry, i.e.\ $d_{ij}=d_{ji}$. \item[(iii)] Triangle inequality, i.e.\ $d_{ij} \leq d_{ik} + d_{kj}$. \end{itemize} Positively correlated products have small distance while negatively correlated products have high distance.
-Distance $d_{ij}$ can then be used as a dissimilarity measure in various clustering methods such as k-means and hierarchical clustering (see e.g.\ \citealp{Hastie2008}).
+This is a metric as it has the following properties: \begin{itemize} \item[(i)] \emph{Identity of Indiscernibles}: $d_{ii}=0$ and $d_{ij}>0$ for $i \neq j$. \footnote{Here, we neglect the possibility of two products always bought together and never apart, for example in some package, as they would be truly indiscernible.} \item[(ii)] \emph{Symmetry}: $d_{ij}=d_{ji}$. \item[(iii)] \emph{Triangle Inequality}: $d_{ij} \leq d_{ik} + d_{kj}$. \end{itemize} It is also related to the Euclidean distance.
+Specifically, it is equivalent to the Euclidean distance in the space of standardized vectors.
+However, it is not equal to the Euclidean distance in the original space unless the vectors are already standardized.
+Nevertheless, the matrix of distances obtained from \eqref{eq:distance} is Euclidean in the sense that there exists a configuration of points in some Euclidean space having these interpoint distances (see e.g. \citealp{Mardia1979, Gower1986}).

+Positively correlated products have small distance while negatively correlated products have high distance.
+Distance $d_{ij}$ can then be used as a dissimilarity measure in various clustering methods such as k-means and hierarchical clustering (see e.g.\ \citealp{Hastie2008} for a textbook treatment and \citealp{Hennig2022} for a comparative study).

-With regard to marketing, e.g.\ product listing decisions or discount promotion planning, the natural goal of clustering is to look for small groups of substitutes rather than fewer large groups.
+In marketing applications like product listings or discount promotions, the aim of clustering is often to form small groups of related products rather than fewer large groups.
 A hierarchical structure can be advantageous for the decision-making process, where we can observe, for example, whether a deodorant brand or its scent or other characteristic plays a larger role in the successive clustering.
 Thus, the behavior of the average customer can be revealed such as whether they prefer a different scent from the same brand or the same (or similar) scent from a different brand.
 This can be subsequently used when there is a shortage of product for which the customer came.